cct-datascience/rangeland-restore/README.md

 3) Plot-level BRTE cover were modeled as a zero-one inflated beta distribution.
 Plots were nested within the random-effect of block.

-For datasets 2 & 3, the data were further subdivided to account for different ANOVA designs.
+For datasets 2 & 3, the data were further subdivided and three different ANOVA models were run (see table below).
 Main effects and all two-way interactions were included.

 | Models      | Factor | N   | Levels |
 | ---        |  ---   |     --- |      --- |